 The Legal English Advanced Development (LEAD) program is an intensive English language and legal skills program developed by the University of Minnesota Law School for students entering the LL.M. program that same school year.
-This program is taught by a Minnesota Law professor who specializes in teaching legal English to non-native speakers of English.
+This program is taught by Karen Lundquist, Assistant Professor of Legal Writing and Research in the LL.M. program.
+Professor Lundquist specializes in teaching legal English to non-native speakers of English.
 To maximize your learning, enrollment is limited to 16 students.

 English Skills Coursework